forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 draft: true

 ---
-## TL;DR

-There are many factors when choosing a static site generator, but in this article we're doing a deep dive into build time efficiency.
-[Hugo](https://gohugo.io) (written in Go with no dependencies) proved to be much faster than [Jekyll](https://jekyllrb.com) (written in Ruby).
-We ran two tests, one with no plugins or additional code, just generator Vs generator.
-The second was with plugins and template code to achieve feature parity.
-Both tests we run on sites composed of 10, 100, 1,000, and 10,000 pages.

 We put Hugo and Jekyll toe-to-toe to see how they compare when building static sites.
-We tested 10-page, 100-page, 1,000-page and 10,000-page sites.
-We ran 2 tests, the first was without any plugins or template code to match features.
-The second was with common plugins and code to create a similar set of features beetween the two static site generators.
+There are many factors when choosing a static site generator, but in this article, we're doing a deep dive into build time efficiency.

 ## Why Did We Do This?